nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-depth-first-search/index.md

     }
 ```

-📝 We will `return false` for the time being because we haven't yet found our goal.
+📝 We will `return false` for the time being because we haven't found our goal yet.

 We can take our declaration one step further using JavaScript's [default parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters).
 ```js